-A functional work of art, the remarkable bridge, designed by renowned Spanish architect Santiago Calatrava, spans the tree-lined, trout-filled Sacramento River in Redding’s Turtle Bay Exploration Park.
-The 700-foot/213-meter-long span is undeniably striking, with its glass block walkway and soaring white tower and suspension cables forming a functioning sundial—a nod to human creativity and ingenuity, both important themes of the 300-acre park.
+A functional work of art, this remarkable bridge, designed by renowned Spanish architect Santiago Calatrava, took 11 years to complete and spans the tree-lined, trout-filled Sacramento River.
+The 700-foot-long span in Redding’s Turtle Bay Exploration Park is undeniably striking, with its glass block walkway and soaring white tower and suspension cables forming a functioning sundial—a nod to human creativity and ingenuity, both important themes of the 300-acre park.

-Before you cross the bridge, explore the park near the interpretive center with a stroll through Paul Bunyan's Forest Camp, modelled after an old-time logging camp.
-Cool off in the mist-sprayed butterfly house and wait for colourful residents to flit by, then step inside the center to see some of Calatrava's initial sketches for the bridge.
+Before you cross the bridge, explore the park near the bridge’s interpretive center with a stroll through Paul Bunyan's Forest Camp, modeled after an old-time logging camp.
+Cool off in the mist-sprayed butterfly house and wait for colorful residents to flit by, then step inside the center to see some of Calatrava's initial sketches for the bridge.

 On the north side of the bridge, on the other side of the river, relax in Mediterranean-climate display gardens highlighting native plants at the McConnell Arboretum & Botanical Gardens, or rent bikes to follow paved paths along the waterfront.
 An inviting network of mountain bike trails explores surrounding open space, with broad views of the Sacramento River and beyond.